caesar0301/alithia-researcher/README.md

 powerful research companion: from reading papers to pursuing interest-driven deep investigations, from reproducing experiments to detecting fabricated results, from tracking down relevant papers to monitoring industrial breakthroughs.
-At its core, Alithia forges a strong link between your personal research profile, the latest state-of-the-art developments, and pervasive cloud resources, ensuring you stay informed, empowered, and ahead.
+At its core, Alithia forges a strong and instant link between your personal research profile, the latest state-of-the-art developments, and pervasive cloud resources, ensuring you stay informed, empowered, and ahead.